Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Weather Gear and Day Bag

 A packable raincoat is a good choice – and a travel umbrella can provide protection from both rain and sun.
 Remember sunscreen, too – as it is expensive in Vietnam and insect repellent to keep the mosquitos away.
-You’ll also want a great day pack to organize and secure all your everyday travel items!

 Travel Camera

-WiFi in Vietnam
+Wi-Fi in Vietnam

-Those traveling with locked phones can contact their provider to inquire about short-term international plans.
-However, frequent travelers and those traveling in a group or as a family should consider buying a Mobile WiFi Hotspot.
+However, frequent travelers and those in a group should consider buying a Mobile WiFi Hotspot.
 We prefer this device from GlocalMe.

 Vietnam Travel Insurance